crate/croud/docs/commands/authentication.rst

    Your access token is cached locally, and all subsequent commands will be authenticated until you explicitly log out.

-CrateDB Cloud offers two authentication methods: username and password (via Amazon Cognito) and Azure AD login.
+CrateDB Cloud offers four authentication methods: username and password (via Amazon Cognito), Azure AD, GitHub and Google logins.
 By default username and password authentication is used, but the login provider can be changed using the ``--idp`` (IdentityProvider) argument.